Destinations Greece The Cyclades Mykonos

 €€€ €1,000–1,800/night · the design hotels and the longest-established luxe

-Opened in the early 1990s on the School-of-Fine-Arts hillside above Mykonos Town — the original design-luxury Mykonos Town hotel, the property that defined the boutique-Mykonos category before Cavo Tagoo or Bill & Coo existed.
-47 rooms, a sunset-side pool, and Matsuhisa Mykonos in the garden (Nobu's outpost, celebrating its 20-year anniversary in 2025).
+A Cycladic landmark above Mykonos Town since 1969, on the School-of-Fine-Arts hillside — the original design-luxury Mykonos Town hotel, the property that defined the boutique-Mykonos category before Cavo Tagoo or Bill & Coo existed.
+Around 40 rooms across the main hotel and villas, a sunset-side pool, and Matsuhisa Mykonos in the garden (Nobu's outpost, open since 2003 — the first open-air Nobu in the world).
 Member of Design Hotels.

 What it's known for